Aeroflot Flight 036

-Aeroflot Flight 036 was a regularly scheduled passenger flight operated by Aeroflot from Cairo International Airport to Bykovo Airport.
-On 17 August 1960, the Ilyushin Il-18 operating this flight crashed after an engine fire.
+Aeroflot Flight 036 was a regularly scheduled passenger flight operated by Aeroflot from Cairo International Airport in Cairo, Egypt, to Bykovo Airport in Moscow, Soviet Union.
+On 17 August 1960, the Ilyushin Il-18 flying this route crashed after an engine fire.
 All 27 passengers and seven crew members were killed.
 The Air Accident Investigation Commission determined that an externally leaking fuel injector was the root cause of the accident.

 Accident

 Flight 036 was at cruising altitude and had just passed the check point at Codra, Kiev, when at 15:52 the crew reported to air traffic control (ATC) that they had feathered the propeller of engine No. 4 and requested an emergency landing attempt at Boryspil International Airport.
 At 15:57 Flight 36 reported the No. 4 engine and right wing were on fire.
 ATC recommended landing at Kyiv International Airport (Zhuliany) which was closer, but then at 1557:30 the crew made a final radio transmission "We're falling, falling, goodbye, falling, falling, falling ...".
 The airliner crashed approximately 41 km north of Kyiv International Airport.
 There were no survivors.